 Up third, with 12% of votes, is the underwear model Scott Herman, another famous personal trainer who has modelled for Men’s Health.
 Again, women said that his body was too big, too muscular, and “overboard.”

 In last place, with just 1% of the votes, we have Adrien Brody.
-Women said that he was too thin.
+Women said he was too thin.

 Here are some quotes from the survey where the women explain why they chose a particular body: